Cobbleston/dotfiles/README.md

 For the same result you have to install endeavouros with all the base and useful package, with i3 but without the configuration that endeavouros team made at i3

 ## Packages
-`wget git firefox thunderbird code discord alacritty ueberzug ranger lxappearance neovim lazygit`
+`wget git firefox thunderbird code discord alacritty ueberzug highlight ranger lxappearance neovim lazygit`

 ## Arch User Repository
 `yay -S code-marketplace spotify`